GabsEdits/gxbs.dev/pages/index.md

 ---

 In May 2023, I started working on my first-ever project that is not for myself.
-I spent about 3 months developing a website for the company Boekestijn in Moldova, and that marked the beginning of my new product Aeolus.
+I spent about 3 months developing a website for the company Boekestijn in Moldova, and that marked the beginning of my new product [Aeolus](https://gabs.eu.org/aeolus).
 Currently, it's built with Vue.js 3 & Vite.
 The website was a big success and a milestone for my career.
 Following that, I began my more professional work and started working for other companies that need websites. **If you are looking for a website contact me.** You can also check out more or almost all of my projects on my [Projects page](/projects).

 In my free time, I enjoy exploring new technologies and learning new skills to make a positive impact on the world through my work :D

 </div>

 ::: warning
 This is a potential new version of my [current personal website](https://gabs.eu.org).
-So keep this a secret as it's unrelesed stuff 🤫
+So it's not yet fully done, there are still some stuff that have to be done.
 :::